Guilty of Plagiarism

 This first screenshot is from my website, and the second is from Lumina Jewellery.

 The banner at the top of their website, which featured photos of their jewellery on a rotating loop, was the same as on my website, the only difference was that mine was on a white background.
-Their company name, logo, search field, shopping cart and company tagline were all in exactly the same positions as on my site.
-The thin grey-coloured bar was identical.
+Their company name, logo, the search field, shopping cart and company tagline were all in exactly the same positions as on my website.
+The light-grey bar with links to various sections was also identical.

 Stone Mania company logo ""

-When creating a design for a website, a graphic designer needs something to work from, however, their designer clearly lacked the skills to create something unique.
+When creating a website design, a graphic designer needs something to work from; however, their designer clearly lacked the skills to create something unique.

 Even their tagline, “The natural beauty of gemstones combined with creative use of silver to breathtaking effect”, was similar to mine, which at the time was, "Transforming magnificent gemstones into breathtaking pieces of jewellery.”

-The rings on their website were organised by size and alphabetical order by gemstone, the same as on my website.
+The rings on their website were organised by size and alphabetical order by gemstone, just as they were on my website.
 They had a section called 'Stone Directory', but instead of writing about each gemstone individually as I did in my 'Gemstone Directory', there was just a long list of gemstone names.

 The audacity of these two individuals was unbelievable.
-Creating a website takes time, money, and effort, and since launching the online side of my business in 2002, I have invested a significant amount of all three.
+Creating a website takes time, money and effort, and since launching the online side of my business in 2002, I have invested a significant amount in all three.

 These two lazy people clearly believe whatever they see online is theirs for the taking.